WWitness

 That said, the regulation is not blind to the realities of smaller businesses.
 Several provisions specifically account for SMEs, and the risk-based structure means that most small business AI use cases fall into categories with minimal or no compliance burden.

 Understanding where your AI systems land on the risk spectrum is the single most important step.
 It determines whether you need to do nothing, add a disclosure notice, or build a full compliance program.
+Before reading further, the Witness AI System Classifier can give you a definitive risk-level answer in about three minutes — and it pairs naturally with our broader piece on whether the AI Act applies to your business at all.

 The Four Risk Levels in Plain Language